 Ade’s eldest daughter, Rachael, had left the state to further develop her hockey career at age 13, but Ade did not want her younger daughters to have to do the same.
 In 2010, Ade founded the Florida Lady Vipers hockey association, the sole women’s hockey association in the state, to not only make hockey more accessible for her own daughters, but for young girls throughout Florida and neighboring states.
 Beginning with only 12 girls in the association, Ade took on this initiative completely voluntary in order to give not only Rachel and her two younger daughters, Rebekah and Raquel, the opportunity to play hockey, but all aspiring young female hockey players in Florida.

 By providing this opportunity for young female hockey players, Ade has put all her effort into the growth and success of the Lady Vipers.
-Ade’s persistence and passion to drive this unique association comes from the girls themselves and their determination towards the sport.
+Ade’s persistence and passion to drive this Unique Watches association comes from the girls themselves and their determination towards the sport.

 “To see the return on investment, to be able to provide something that no one else is doing at this point,” Ade said about her dedication to the association.
 “To see the ‘aha’ moments that makes them want to devote themselves more makes this program a worthwhile experience.”

 Six years and teams later, Ade has seen numerous of these ‘aha’ moments through the girls’ hard work.
 Prior to playing for the Lady Vipers, many of the girls have played on boys teams, but have come to realize that playing with girls is the avenue to be scouted for higher level opportunities.
 According to Ade, having the chance to play on a team of only girls has allowed the players to increase confidence, skill and leadership.